 Property, equipment, and improvements - Property, equipment, and improvements are carried at cost or estimated fair value at the date of donation.
-Depreciation is provided using the straight-line method over the estimated useful lives of the assets ranging from 3 to 40 years.
+Depreciation on buildings and improvements, furniture, fixtures, and equipment is provided using the straight-line method over the estimated useful lives of the assets ranging from 3 to 40 years.
 The Organization capitalizes assets with a cost or donated value of \$2,500 or more.